 In Figure 7.2, Ethernet communication in Modbus TCP is added to MasterTrace heat tracing panel by Modbus TCP Ethernet to Modbus Serial gateway.
 The gateway (ex.
-Grid Connect's GC-NET485-MB or Lantronix' XPress DR+) is a Modbus RS485 serial to Modbus TCP Ethernet converter.
-The RS485 side can connect to the serial port 2 of MasterTrace control modules over long distances (up to data stream to Modbus TCP Ethernet packets.
+GC-NET485-MB from Grid Connect) is a Modbus RS485 serial to Modbus TCP Ethernet converter.
+The RS485 side can connect to the serial port 2 of MasterTrace control modules over long distances (up to 4000 feet).
+The